angulardart/angular/doc/advanced/on-push.md

 ## Component reuse

-The hierarchical requirements described [above](#compatibility-with-default-change-detection) pose a challenge for component reuse.
+The [restrictions](#compatibility-with-default-change-detection) on Default and OnPush component compatibility pose a challenge for component reuse.

 If a component is to be used in an OnPush context, it must also be OnPush.
+Thus any components in a common library should ideally be OnPush.
 This in itself is fine, but becomes problematic if such a component takes a `ComponentFactory` as input to render children.

-In order to not violate the aforementioned requirements, the `ComponentFactory` would be expected to create an OnPush component.
-However, it's undesirable to force this requirement on users of a shared component whose own components may entirely use Default change detection.
+In order to comply with the requirement that OnPush components should only have OnPush descendants, the `ComponentFactory` would have to create an OnPush component.
+However, it's undesirable to force this requirement on users of a shared component whose app may otherwise entirely use default change detection.

-How to use `@changeDetectionLink` coming soon...
+The `@changeDetectionLink` annotation addresses this conundrum.
+It allows an OnPush component to load Default components via `ComponentFactory` and honor their change detection contract as if they were used by another Default component.

+NOTE: `@changeDetectionLink` is restricted to `package:angular/experimental.dart` users.

+For more details, see the `@changeDetectionLink` documentation.